-Representing the Inter-American Development Bank (IDB) and Japan Bank for International Cooperation (JBIC), in the granting of a senior secured, long-term project financing for almost half a billion USD, for the onshore facilities of the GNL del Plata Floating Storage Regasification Terminal (FSRU) Project, to be developed by GNLS, a joint venture company owned by GDF Suez and Marubeni.
-Once it becomes operational, the FSRU will be the largest floating storage regasification terminal in the world.
+- Representing the Inter-American Development Bank (IDB) and Japan Bank for International Cooperation (JBIC), in the granting of a senior secured, long-term project financing for almost half a billion USD, for the projected onshore facilities of the GNL del Plata Floating Storage Regasification Terminal (FSRU), to be developed by GNLS, a joint venture company owned by GDF Suez and Marubeni.

-In related matter to the above, we are also representing the Inter-American Development Bank (IDB) and Japan Bank for International Cooperation (JBIC) in the granting of a senior secured, long-term project financing for the offshore facilities (basically the FSRU vessel) of the GNL del Plata Project, to be developed by Mitsui O.S.K Lines (MOL), with a value of approx. US$ 300 million.
+- In related matter to the above, we also represented the Inter-American Development Bank (IDB) and Japan Bank for International Cooperation (JBIC) in the granting of a senior secured, long-term project financing for the projected offshore facilities (basically the FSRU vessel) of the GNL del Plata Project, to be developed by Mitsui O.S.K Lines (MOL), with a value of approx. US$ 300 million.

-Our firm is providing advice to lenders, and our role so far has been conducting due diligence of the project documents, of the project company and of the permits, licenses and authorizations, and assisting in the negotiation of the financing terms.
+Our firm provided advice to lenders, and our role was conducting due diligence of the project documents, of the project company and of the permits, licenses and authorizations, and assisting in the negotiation of the financing terms.

-As part of its public-policy of diversification of its energy matrix and of meeting renewable energy targets, the state electric company UTE is developing a 141.6 MW wind park valued in approx. US$ 225 million.
-The vehicle for this project is a financial trust set up by UTE.
-The equity for the project is provided by UTE itself (20%) and the balance through an issuance of equity securities (certificates of participation in the financial trust) in the local capital markets, the bulk of which was sold to institutional investors, and a small portion to retail investors.
-The debt financing for the project will be provided by KfW IPEX Bank GmbH and Bayern LB through a senior secured long term facility with an ECA cover by Euler Hermes.
+- As part of its public-policy of diversification of its energy matrix and of meeting renewable energy targets, the state electric company UTE developed a 141.6 MW wind park valued in approx. US$ 225 million.
+The vehicle for this project was a financial trust set up by UTE.
+The equity for the project was provided by UTE itself (20%) and the balance through an issuance of equity securities (certificates of participation in the financial trust) in the local capital markets, the bulk of which was sold to institutional investors, and a small portion to retail investors.
+The debt financing for the project was provided by KfW IPEX Bank GmbH and Bayern LB through a senior secured long term facility with an ECA cover by Euler Hermes.

-Our firm is the local counsel for the lenders, and in such capacity, we have participated in the negotiation of all of the project documents (including the structuring of the issuance of equity securities in the capital markets), in the structuring of a security package that involved conveying all the assets of the financial trust into a security trust, and in the preparation of all other finance documents.
-It should be noted that this structure proposed by our firm is now being replicated by UTE in other wind power projects.
+Our firm was local counsel for the lenders, and in such capacity, we participated in the negotiation of all of the project documents (including the structuring of the issuance of equity securities in the capital markets), in the structuring of a security package that involved conveying all the assets of the financial trust into a security trust, and in the preparation of all other finance documents.
+It should be noted that this structure proposed by our firm was later replicated by UTE in other wind power projects.